 Aircrew trades and categories

 In pre-war days, while NCO pilots were full-time aircrew, it was for a notional five year period before reverting to the ground trade in which they were still mustered.
 Non-commissioned observers and gunners were groundcrew working only part-time as aircrew, reflected in terms such as wireless operator (air gunner): the aircrew specialisation noted after their actual ground trade.
-Until 1939, then, trade was the appropriate term for non-commissioned aircrew.
+Until 1939, then, trade was the appropriate term for specific duties of non-commissioned aircrew.
 Those in use, with their rank or classification on qualification were

 Pilot (Sergeant, or P/O and above)